Frequently asked questions

 Maybe.
 There are ways of doing it.
 But so far, I've never got round to it.

-So for the foreseeable future, if you want to script of one of my plays, just ask.
+So for the foreseeable future, it's just me.
+If you want to script of one of my plays, just ask.
 If you're thinking of performing it, you can probably have a copy for free.
 If you just want to read it, I'll decide on a case-by-case basis.
 You might get it for free if I decide it's too much hassle to arrange a payment.
 As always, ask nicely.

 What about the plays you didn't write?